• Skip to primary navigation

 Mount Cook New Zealand

-In total, we spent a whopping 1257NZD on petrol which comes down to 30NZD a day.
+In total, we spent a whopping 1257NZD on fuel which comes down to 30NZD a day.
 We paid anything from 1.50NZD up to 2NZD per liter when we were there.

-• Get a free AA card, this entitles you to a discount per liter of petrol (amount changes daily but is usually around 6ct).
+• Get a free AA card, which entitles you to a discount per liter of fuel (the amount changes daily but is usually around 6ct).
 Read more about the AA card here.

 • Do not, and I repeat, do not find yourself in the position of having to fill up your tank in Franz Josef.
-We paid 2NZD p/l (yes, really!) because the nearest petrol station was over 90km away (we only just got enough petrol in Franz Josef to get to Hokitika where the petrol price was only 1,70NZD p/l).
+We paid 2NZD p/l (yes, really!) because the nearest fuel station was over 90km away (we only just got enough fuel in Franz Josef to get to Hokitika where the fuel price was only 1,70NZD p/l).

 Lake Hawea South Island New Zealand